charlieovens/ServiceChargeCalculator/README.md

 # ServiceChargeCalculator

-The calculator is a simple programme designed to run in the command line.
+The calculator is a simple program which runs in the command line.
 It takes inputs and uses the Datetime module to calculate apportionments for residential property transactions.
-Code avainlable in the relevant tab.
+Code available in the relevant tab.